pyOpenSci/software-peer-review/our-process/generative-ai-policy.md

 ## Communication in review issues

 * We prefer that all communication in our software review issues are written by a human.
 We embrace the use of LLMs for translation and grammar correction.
 We prefer honest interactions over ones that prioritize perfect language and grammar.
-As little aid from an LLM as possible.
+Use as little aid from an LLM as possible.
 * We will block accounts that spam our repositories or burden our volunteers with repeated, automated comments that aren't directly related to and in support of productive conversations in a review.

 ## Package development and design approach